tiberlab/tibercad/manual/Sphinx/GettingStarted/Elasticity.rst

 -------

 In the following we will compute the strain induced by the lattice mismatch in a system comprising a layer of GaN between two contacts of :math:`Al_{x}Ga_{1-x}N` .
-Once the mesh is created with *gmsh* (distributed along TiberCAD ) we may start to build the input file.
+Once the mesh is created with *gmsh* (distributed along with TiberCAD ) we may start to build the input file.
 First, we have to insert the region section ::

   Device